 The UCCN was founded in 2004 to promote cooperation with and among cities that have identified creativity as a strategic factor for sustainable urban development.
 The seven creative fields comprise Crafts and Folk Arts, Media Arts, Film, Design, Gastronomy, Literature, and Music.
 There are three Creative Cities on the island of Ireland: Dublin UNESCO City of Literature (2010), Galway UNESCO City of Film (2014), and Belfast UNESCO City of Music (2021).

 UNESCO Global Geoparks (UGGp)

 The Global Geoparks Network was formed in 2004 and rebranded in 2015 as ‘single, unified geographical areas where sites and landscapes of international geological significance are managed with a holistic concept of protection, education and sustainable development.’
-Ireland has three UGGps all designated in 2015: Marble Arch Caves (Cuilcagh Lakelands) Global Geopark (world’s first transnational Geopark), Copper Coast Global Geopark, and Burren and Cliffs of Moher Global Geopark.
+Ireland has three UGGps all designated in 2015: Cuilcagh Lakelands Global Geopark (world’s first transnational Geopark), Copper Coast Global Geopark, and Burren and Cliffs of Moher Global Geopark.

 UNESCO Representative List of the Intangible Cultural Heritage of Humanity

 The Representative List, launched in 2008, is made up of intangible cultural heritage elements that help demonstrate the diversity of humanity’s heritage and raise awareness of its importance.
 Ireland has four elements inscribed on the Representative List: Uilleann Piping (2017), Hurling (2018), Irish Harping (2019), and a multinational inscription Falconry, a living human heritage (2021).